-Keeping kids' teeth healthy requires more than just daily brushing.
+Keeping kids' teeth healthy means more than just daily brushing.
 During a routine well-child exam, you may be surprised to find the doctor examining your child's teeth and asking you about your water supply.
-That's because fluoride, a substance that's found naturally in water, plays an important role in healthy tooth development and cavity prevention.
+That's because fluoride, a substance found naturally in water, plays an important role in healthy tooth development and cavity prevention.

 If the damage is not stopped or treated, the bacteria can penetrate through the enamel and cause tooth decay (also called cavities or caries).
 Cavities weaken teeth and can lead to pain, tooth loss, or even widespread infection in the most severe cases.